FMFCU Pledges Support to Mercy Health System

-$100,000 donation over four years will help provide access to community health services
+$100K donation will help provide access to community health services

 February 10, 2014– BROOMALL, PA –Franklin Mint Federal Credit Union (FMFCU) recently recommitted its four-year $100,000 pledge to Mercy Health System (MHS), headquartered in Conshohocken, and presented a check to support its mission to serve the most vulnerable in the community.
 The contribution is being allocated in increments of $25,000.